-SM 1 Applying Pesticides Correctly: A Guide for Pesticide Applicators (CORE), 7th Edition, by Frederick M. Fishel, UF/IFAS Communications Services, 2014 (Revised for 2015, http://ifasbooks.ifas.ufl.edu/p-104-applying-pesticides-correctly-a-guide-for-pesticide-applicators-core.aspx)
+SM 1 Applying Pesticides Correctly: A Guide for Pesticide Applicators (CORE), 7th Edition, by Frederick M. Fishel, UF/IFAS Communications Services, 2014 (Revised for 2015, https://ifasbooks.ifas.ufl.edu/p-104-applying-pesticides-correctly-a-guide-for-pesticide-applicators-core.aspx):

-: You will summarize each chapter every week during the first 9 weeks, so that you can use the summary to (1) learn the basic knowledge by yourself and (2) take a pesticide application license exam in the future.
+You will summarize each chapter every week during the first 9 weeks, so that you can use the summary to (1) learn the basic knowledge by yourself and (2) take a pesticide application license exam in the future.
 Every Monday, starting Sep.
-11th, you must submit a summary of each chapter in the E-Learning.
+9th, you will need to submit a summary of each chapter in the E-Learning.
 Start with "Terms to Know" and include all sub-sections of each chapter.
+The summary should be at least 3 pages.
+Do not use any text conversion tools.
+Each week one to two best summaries will be chosen and awarded extra credit.